 There are extensive provisions to protect minors who enter into contracts for employment in the arts, entertainment, or professional sports.
 Family Code Sections 6750-6753

 However, a minor is treated as an adult with respect to contracts if the minor has been emancipated as a result of entering into a valid marriage, being on active duty with the armed forces of the United States, or receiving a court declaration of emancipation.
 Family Code Section 7002; Family Code Section 7050(e)

-Conclusion: The principal risk for an adult who enters into an agreement with an unemancipated minor is that the minor may be able to walk away with impunity, whereas the adult will not have that freedom.
+Conclusion: The principal risk for adults who enter into contracts with minors (who are not emancipated) is that the minor may be able to walk away with impunity, whereas the adult will not have that freedom.

 Dana H. Shultz, Attorney at Law +1 510 547-0545 dana [at] danashultz [dot] com

 This blog does not provide legal advice and does not create an attorney-client relationship.
 If you need legal advice, please contact a lawyer directly.